 Press the button for longer than 3 seconds to turn auto mode on/off.

 The indicator comes on when auto mode is turned on.

-The anti-glare mirror is automatically set to auto whenever the "ENGINE START STOP" switch or the engine switch is turned on.
+Vehicles with smart key system: The anti-glare mirror is automatically set to auto whenever the "ENGINE START STOP" switch is turned to IGNITION ON mode.